torik42/YaLafi/README.md

   text; \\\[...\\\] and $$...$$ are same as environment displaymath;
   see the section
   [Handling of displayed equations](#handling-of-displayed-equations)
+- some treatment for \\item with specified \[...\] label;
+  if the text before ends with a punctuation mark from collection 'Parameters.item\_punctuation' in file yalafi/parameters.py, then this mark is appended to the label;
+  works well for German texts, turned off with 'item\_punctuation = []'
 - letters with text-mode accents as '\\\`' or '\\v' are translated to corresponding UTF-8 characters
 - replacement of things like double quotes '\`\`' and dashes '\-\-' with